opitzconsulting/jquery-mobile-angular-adapter/README.md

 Usage: E.g. `<a href="#" ngm-swipeleft="myFn()">`

-### Attribute Widget ngm-if
+### Directive ngm-if
-The attribute widget `@ngm-if` allows to add/remove an element to/from the dom, depending on an expression.
+The directive `@ngm-if` allows to add/remove an element to/from the dom, depending on an expression.
 This is especially useful at places where we cannot insert an `ng-switch` into the dom.
 E.g. jquery mobile does not allow elements between an `ul` and an `li` element.